Anil Bishnoi to make Bollywood debut with Abbas-Mustan thriller based on "Money Heist" - ExBulletin

-Bombay, November 29 (SocialNews.XYZ) TV actor Anil Bishnoi is excited to join the upcoming Bollywood film “Three Monkeys” directed by Abbas-Mustan, based on the hit Spanish series “Money Heist”.
+Mumbai, November 29 (IANS) TV actor Anil Bishnoi is excited to join the upcoming Bollywood film “Three Monkeys” directed by Abbas-Mustan and based on the hit Spanish series “Money Heist”.

 The heist thriller stars Mustafa, Arjun Rampal and Priya Prakash Varrier in the lead roles.